Skip to main content

 Our multidisciplinary team

-We take a collaborative, family-centered approach to caring for children with heart failure.
+At Children's Hospital of Philadelphia (CHOP), we take a family-centered approach to caring for children with heart failure.
 Your child’s healthcare team will include:

 • Cardiologists